BITSS-OPA/onboarding_ras/README.md

 Each track will meet weekly to present their progress and discuss next steps.
 Regardless of your track each week all URAPs must follow the same logistics/workflow.

 ### Logistics/workflow
-- __Task assignment:__ At the beginnig of the week, you will be assigned tasks via a task list in a [GitHub issue](https://github.com/BITSS-OPA/opa-deworming/issues/30).
+- __Task assignment:__ At the beginning of the week, you will be assigned tasks via a task list in a [GitHub issue](https://github.com/BITSS-OPA/opa-deworming/issues/30).
 When beginning to work on a task, move it to the 'Work in progress' section, then later move it to the 'Completed' section and mark the task as complete after reviewing it in the weekly meeting.
 - __Tracking your progress:__ Each week, you are expected to complete/attempt your assigned tasks and update your report of progress, located in a folder at [this repository](https://github.com/BITSS-OPA/URAP-week-progress) _(See folders 05 and after for format examples)_. **The deadline for submitting your weekly report of progress is Friday 5pm.** Reports will be reviewed during the weekend to assign further tasks.
 If a report is submitted after the deadline, it will be reviewed for the week after.
-As minimium requeriment to obtain a pass grade, URAPs must submit at least 8 good reports with during a semester.
+As a minimum requirement to obtain a pass grade, URAPs must submit at least 8 good reports during a semester.
 A good report must contain three elements: (1) list of assigned tasks, (2) list of progress and questions in each task, (3) number of hours worked during the week.
-The follwing are some examples of good and bad:
+The following are some examples of good and bad:
   - Good examples: learned git, learned R, learned about PA, summarized # reports, pushed # commits, clean shiny app code, support a fellow URAP, etc.
   - Bad examples: apologies, promises, comments, etc. Will be counted as not submitted.

-- **Unavailability due to midterm overload:** each URAP is allowed to up to 2 tokens per semester to excuse themsleves from working on a given week.
-You are only required announce the use of that token one week on advance (in your weekly report).
+- **Unavailability due to midterm overload:** each URAP is allowed up to 2 tokens per semester to excuse themselves from working on a given week.
+You are only required to announce the use of that token one week in advance (in your weekly report).

 ### Fall Calendar
  - Week 1 (9/21): Introductory materials for OPA and ACRE.
- - Week 2 (9/28): Instroductory tasks for each track.
+ - Week 2 (9/28): Introductory tasks for each track.
  - Week 3 - 10 (23/30): Track-specific tasks.
  - Week 11 (11/30): Wrap-up report (summary, tutorials, next steps).